ivan-kleshnin/react-fundamentals-course/README.md

 # Course "React Fundamentals"

 The program is designed for self learning individuals or to be used as a part of learning with a mentor.
 The course is practice-oriented as we believe it's the best way to learn for most students.
+The content is WIP.

 ## Introduction